How do I join and is there a fee?

 How long does raw milk last?

+We suggest that you keep your milk at 38-42 F to keep it drinkable the longest.
 Raw milk does not necessarily go bad.
 The taste can start to change around 7-10 days due to the sugars being fermented out naturally.
 The milk may start to taste more sour but do not throw it away!
 You can use it to soak grains, to make pancakes, waffles; it can be used in cooking recipes, smoothies, made into yogurt.
 There are hundreds of ways to use the milk if the taste is not to your liking.

 Is your milk tested?